woct0rdho/triton-windows/README.md

 Although technically Triton can be used alone, in the following let's assume you use it with PyTorch.
 Check your PyTorch version:

+Triton 3.1 works with PyTorch >= 2.4 .
+PyTorch 2.3 and older are not supported.

 Triton 3.2 works with PyTorch >= 2.6 .
 If you're using PyTorch < 2.6, I recommend to upgrade to 2.6 because there are several improvements to `torch.compile`.

 Triton 3.3 (pre-release) works with PyTorch >= 2.7 (nightly).